Almond Joy Cake – chocolate almond cake layers with a coconut buttercream, toasted coconut and almond filling and chocolate ganache.

 Almond Joy Cake

-I’m so excited about this cake!
+Almond Joy cake- I’m so excited to share this recipe!
 But, I have to preface it by saying I’m actually not a huge fan of the candy bar, Almond Joy.
 It’s the coconut.
 I’ve never been a fan of raw coconut.
 Toasted coconut, on the other hand, is a whole different story.
 I can eat it by the handfuls!

 So, when a few of my friends requested I come up with an Almond Joy cake, I was hesitant at first.
 I just wasn’t excited about a raw coconut filling, like the candy bar.